-For little trees and shrubs, there is no problem-saving money by doing the job yourself, but once the tree gets above a certain size, trying to remove the tree yourself becomes dangerous to you, your property and those around you.
+For little trees and shrubs, there is no problem with money by doing the job yourself, but once the tree gets above a certain size, trying to remove the tree yourself becomes dangerous to you, your property, and those around you.

-In your cities tree removal ordinance, they will normally recommend or in some cases insist that you use a certified arborist for all tree pruning and removal work.
+In your city’s tree removal ordinance, they will normally recommend or in some cases insist that you use a certified arborist for all tree pruning and removal work.

-Again you will need to refer to your local cities tree ordinance for more details.
+Again you will need to refer to your local city’s tree ordinance for more details.

 Hiring arborist for winter tree removal

 You now know that hiring in winter is going to save you a tonne of money, but there are also a few things you need to bear in mind to make sure you are getting the service you are paying for.